Black Sunday (2005): Brooklyn fire

 The Brooklyn fire, later the same day, was in the basement of a two-family house on Jerome Street in East New York.
 People attending a birthday party reported smelling smoke; a group of firefighters from Ladder Company 103 who were investigating withdrew from the basement when the heat became too intense, but one, Richard T. Sclafani, did not come out and was found unconscious on the stairs after apparently catching his equipment on a coat rack.
 He was pronounced dead at Brookdale Medical Center, bringing the total number of firefighter deaths that day to three, the highest number in one day since the 9/11 attack on the World Trade Center and, unusually, in two separate fires.

 Investigation

 The department's official report on the Bronx fire, issued in September 2005, stated that safety ropes would have been helpful; the department had ceased the practice of issuing ropes to all firefighters in 2000, citing their bulky size and general disuse, with cost also speculated as a factor.
-They department resumed the practice of giving safety ropes to firefighters by October 2005.
+The department resumed the practice of giving safety ropes to firefighters by October 2005.
 Beginning in 2006, FDNY firefighters have been equipped with a hook, a rope and a sliding mechanism.
 The report also blamed the firefighters for poor communication and for remaining too long on the fourth floor given the conditions, and those operating the pump for poor understanding of the equipment.